jupyterhub/dockerspawner/README.md

 If you use `{username}` in either the host or guest file/directory path, username substitution will be done and `{username}` will be replaced with the current user's name.

+(Note: The jupyter/docker-stacks notebook images run the Notebook server as user `jovyan` and set the user's notebook directory to `/home/jovyan/work`.)

 ```python
 # Explicitly set notebook directory because we'll be mounting a host volume to